codefresh-io/docs.codefresh.io/_docs/installation/gitops/argo-with-gitops-side-by-side.md

 ## Install Hybrid GitOps Runtime via Helm

-After completing the prerequisites, follow our [step-by-step installation guide]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops-helm-installation/#install-first-gitops-runtime-in-account) to install the GitOps Runtime.
+After completing the configuration changes, follow our [step-by-step installation guide]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops-helm-installation/#install-first-gitops-runtime-in-account) to install the GitOps Runtime.

-GitOps installation is Helm-based and installing GitOps on a cluster with Argo CD requires additional flags in the installation command and an additional step after installation.
+GitOps installation is Helm-based, and installing GitOps on a cluster with Argo CD requires additional flags in the installation command and an additional step after installation.

 ## Migrate Argo CD Applications to Codefresh GitOps
-The final task depending on your requirements is to migrate your Argo CD Applications to Codefresh GitOps applications.
+The final step to fully leverage Codefresh GitOps is to migrate your Argo CD Applications to Codefresh GitOps applications.

-Why would you want to do this?
-Because this allows you to completely and seamlessly manage the applications in Codefresh as GitOps entities.

-The process to migrate an Argo CD Application is simple:
+You can do this at any time after installation.

 ### Step 1: Add a Git Source to GitOps Runtime

 After installing the GitOps Runtime successfully, you can add a Git Source to the Runtime and commit your applications to it.
 A Git Source is a Git repository with an opinionated folder structure managed by Codefresh.
 Read about [Git Sources]({{site.baseurl}}/docs/installation/gitops/git-sources/).

 * Add a [Git Source]({{site.baseurl}}/docs/installation/gitops/git-sources/#create-a-git-source) to your GitOps Runtime.